pkhorenyan/flask-api/README.md

 The purpose of this application is to connect to https://jservice.io/api/random and to retrieve quiz questions.

+You can access https://127.0.0.1:5000/api/archive endpoint to see all questions that had been retrieved and saved to database.
+If no questions have been saved you'll see 'No data yet' message.

-There are a couple of ways to do it:
+There are a couple of ways to retrieve questions:

 1. You can manually send POST request to endpoint https://127.0.0.1:5000/api/